glotzerlab/hoomd-blue/sphinx-doc/howto/choose-the-neighbor-list-buffer-distance.rst

 Set the neighbor list buffer distance (`hoomd.md.nlist.NeighborList.buffer`) to maximize the performance of your simulation.
-The neighbor list recomputes itself more often when ``buffer`` is small. often.
-However, when ``buffer`` is large, the pair force computation takes more time.
+The neighbor list recomputes itself more often when ``buffer`` is small, and the pair force computation takes more time when ``buffer`` is large.
 There is an optimal value between the extremes that strongly depends on system size, density, the hardware device, the pair potential, step size, and more.
 Test your specific model, change ``buffer`` and measure the performance to find the optimal.
 For example: